lj-ditrapani/production-simulator/README.markdown

         sim.round_num = round_num
 - autofetch dependencies?  qunit, rhino, CoffeeScript (assume python, java and sh)
-- make js/utils a seperate project and submodule?
+- make js/utils a separate project and submodule?
     - write in CoffeeScript and add unit tests
-- get rid of `sim_js.html`?
-Not used in testing anymore and broken.
 - Create functional tests
     Although we have unit tests for the internal logic, it would be nice to have user-level functional tests to verify that